Dad accused of abandoning baby in woods apprehended in Bend

-BEND, Ore.
-(AP) — The father of a 1-year-old boy who was left in the woods of central Oregon has been apprehended in Bend.
+BEND, Ore. — The father of a 1-year-old boy who was left in the woods of Central Oregon has been apprehended in Bend.

 KTVZ-TV reports 26-year-old Brandon Blouin was arrested Wednesday at a Bend motel by Deschutes County sheriff’s deputies acting on an anonymous tip.